ZillKhan/xplriot1_examples/README.md

 # Requirements

 To use this repo you need at least an XPLR-IOT-1 device.
 Please note though that this device doesn't contain any debug chip so in order to be able to do debugging you need to have some kind of debugger/programmer device.
-This can be a JLink debugger, a Ublox EVK or a Nordic Development board.
+This can be a JLink debugger, a u-blox EVK or a Nordic Development board.

 You also need a 10 pin programmer cable to connect the XPLR-IOT-1 and the programmer.
 Examples shown below: